ivanursul/ivanursul/articles/java/lists.md

 The ArrayList class implements a List Interface and represents dynamic arrays that can grow as needed.
 All elements of an ArrayList are stored in a Java array, but unlike an array that has a fixed length, ArrayLists are created with an initial size.
 That means that if the size is exceeded the collection is automatically enlarged and if an element is removed from ArrayList the array may be shrunk.

 Size enlargement is done by copying the old elements to the new array and using that new array instead of the old one.
-Since the size of an array doubles every time it needs more space, this can be controlled by using *trimToSize()* method.
+Since the size of an array doubles every time it needs more space, this can be controlled by using trimToSize() method.
 This method copies all the elements from the existing array to a new array with size of exactly same number as the elements in the existing array.

 As ArrayList is generic that means that you work with a general type T, where T can be replaced by any type such as int, double, String, Object etc. The most important thing is that ArrayList and ArrayList<T> are different.
 For ArrayList, you must specify the type of elements that will be stored.
 For example, if you want to store textual values in your ArrayList, this is the way of declaration:
 ```
         ArrayList<String> text = new ArrayList<String>();
 ```

-You can, also, see a declaration such as *List<&#xfeff;String> text = new ArrayList<&#xfeff;String>();*.
-This way, named *Polymorphism*, is usually used because the object named *"text"* is intended to be used as a List and it is recommended to declare it as List<String> type.
+You can, also, see a declaration such as List<&#xfeff;String> text = new ArrayList<&#xfeff;String>();.
+This way, named Polymorphism, is usually used because the object named "text" is intended to be used as a List and it is recommended to declare it as List<String> type.

 ### <a href="#linkedList" name="linkedList"><i class="fa fa-link anchor" aria-hidden="true"></i></a> LinkedList